 Responsibilities to teachers/staff members: The responsibility of teachers is to help the students learn.
 You are responsible to act in such a way that they may teach and not spend time asking you to control your behavior.
-You are responsible to see that all teachers and other staff members are treated with respect.
-Blatant insubordination towards teachers and staff members will not be tolerated.
+You are responsible to see that all teachers and other staff members are treated with respect; blatant insubordination towards teachers and staff members will not be tolerated.
+You are responsible to be truthful to teachers and staff.